juansamdphd/JuanSA-website/content/post/2020_dry_skill_guide.md

 <img src="https://i.kym-cdn.com/entries/icons/original/000/023/987/overcome.jpg"width="360" height="115">
 </p>

 With the current pandemic pushing us out of our wet-lab benches, it is time to take on Bear Grylls advise and adapt to our new norm.
 I've always been curious about computer science, and I consider myself fairly tech savvy: I've built my own PC-desktops in the past, I've repaired and upgraded my laptop multiple times, and I'm always on the look of new hardware software trends, mainly as I keep transitioning into using [FOSS (Free and Open Source Software)](https://en.wikipedia.org/wiki/Free_and_open-source_software) for most of my applications (upcoming post on this!).
 In other words, "computer stuff" is on my list of hobbies.
-This mini guide series has two goals:
+This mini guide series has ~~two~~ three main goals:

-1. Serve me as a reminder of useful and handy resources to learn or freshen up my computational skills.
+1. Serve me as a reminder/record of useful and handy resources to learn or freshen up my computational skills.
 2. Share with others introductory resources that I hope will help them to apply some of these skills in their daily life and jobs.
+3. Have fun learning.

 This is **NOT** by any means an invitation to ramp up your work (i.e.,  productivity) while we face this uncharted global challenge.
 It is an invitation to explore along *yours truly* this hobby.
-Whether you use these new skills and knowledge for your own research or to set-up a retro-gaming machine, I hope you can enjoy this collection of resources, share it other ones, and even contribute to it!
+Whether you use these new skills and knowledge for your own research or to set-up a retro-gaming machine, I hope you can enjoy these series, share it with other ones, and even contribute to it!

+To kick off this adventure, here I'm dropping two free courses that get to the very basics of programming and algorithmic thinking.
+Most of us associate `code` or `programming` with hackers, building websites, or robots.
+But in reality, `code` is everywhere making our lives easier whether we notice it or not.
+More importantly, modern [biological research](https://www.wired.com/2017/03/biologists-teaching-code-survive/) relies heavily in `coding` and as we keep pushing the boundaries of knowledge, being able to interpret and create our own `code` is becoming an essential skill.

+**Disclaimer:** Most of the posts in these series will come from the perspective of a neurobiolgist.

 ### Understand the basics of code (Google Digital Garage)